Got Guaranteed Price Reaches $0.0077 on Exchanges (GOTG)

-Got Guaranteed (GOTG) traded 1.6% higher against the U.S. dollar during the twenty-four hour period ending at 12:00 PM E.T. on October 6th.
-Got Guaranteed has a total market capitalization of $2.32 million and approximately $16,060.83 worth of Got Guaranteed was traded on exchanges in the last day.
-Over the last week, Got Guaranteed has traded 2% lower against the U.S. dollar.
-One Got Guaranteed token can currently be purchased for about $0.0077 or 0.00000012 BTC on cryptocurrency exchanges.
+Got Guaranteed (GOTG) traded 0.7% higher against the US dollar during the 24 hour period ending at 20:00 PM Eastern on October 7th.
+Got Guaranteed has a market capitalization of $2.32 million and approximately $16,769.82 worth of Got Guaranteed was traded on exchanges in the last day.
+One Got Guaranteed token can currently be purchased for about $0.0077 or 0.00000012 BTC on exchanges.
+During the last week, Got Guaranteed has traded down 5.3% against the US dollar.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.